diSed-dao/algo_multiwallet/README.md

 ## Introduction

-AlgorandWalletSelect is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.

 By default AlgorandWalletSelect Library supports injected providers like (AlgoSigner, MyAlgoWallet, etc) and WalletConnect (OfficialAlgorandWallet, etc).
-You can also easily configure the library to support more wallets.

 ## Projects using AlgorandWalletSelect